mitesp/espider/README.md

 **Resolving conflicts**: If you run into conflicts, try fixing, readding the files, and calling `git rebase --continue`.
 If that doesn't work, consider aborting, squashing, then rebasing.
 If you're super worried about screwing up git, ask someone else for help!

+## Pull Requests

+For anything that isn't a minor change, create a new branch (`git checkout -b branch-name)`) and do all your work there.
+Then create a pull request (easiest to do in the UI) and ask someone else to review your changes.
+After all comments have been resolved, you can then merge all your changes into `master` using the `Squash and Merge` button.

+If a PR involves frontend changes, make sure to include screenshots of the changes in the PR message.

 # Deploying

 For now, we're using [Heroku](https://www.heroku.com/) to deploy to